WHAT IS AN AUTO-FLOWERING CANNABIS STRAIN?

 A minimum of 3 liters will do, but 12-15 liters is a good size pot.
 Always remember “more root = more fruit”.

-As much as possible, consider light a nutrient just like any other food a plant needs.
+As much as possible, consider lighting a nutrient just like any other food a plant needs.
 Easy if growing indoors, however, if you’re growing outdoors this will limit you somewhat.
 This is not to say you can’t grow all year round, but results will certainly show is the cannabis plant gets little light.

 Indoor growers can put the light cycle on for 20 hours and give the plant a 4-hour rest each day whilst the light is off throughout the entire cycle.
 Remember the resting period is important for the health of the plant.